The Real Crete

 Island Holidays has been taking people to this remarkable island since 1991 with a 7-year gap after the death of the amazing John Henshall who brought the island to life in so many ways for so many people.
 This year we believe we have found a partner on the island who is of like mind and who has created a programme for us which combines the natural history and archaeological interest of this extraordinary place with a deep insight into its people, their traditions and their incredible hospitality.

-As you will see from the itinerary below, we stay in three centres: the capital Heraklion from where we visit the famous archaeological site of Knossos and the beautiful Lassithi plateau, the mountain village of Gerakari in the Amari area and finally the ancient city of Chania.
+As you will see from the itinerary below, we stay in three centres: the capital Heraklion from where we visit the famous archaeological site of Knossos, the mountain village of Gerakari in the Amari area and finally the ancient city of Chania.

 - The Real Crete: Birds, Wild Flowers & Cretan Culture